Kentucky Players to Watch Against Providence - First Round

 - TV: CBS | Watch live on FuboTV

-Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!
+Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!

 Kentucky's Last Game

-Kentucky lost its most recent game to Vanderbilt, 80-73, on Friday.
-Antonio Reeves led the way with 22 points, and also had three rebounds and one assist.
+Kentucky lost its previous game to Vanderbilt, 80-73, on Friday.
+Antonio Reeves was its high scorer with 22 points.

 |Name